+There are two, non-cumulative examinations.
 You may use a calculator (which includes graphing or programmable calculators) during the exam.
-However, you may not use a computer, smart phone, iPod, or any electronic device that runs Excel or can communicate with another electronic device.
+However, you may not communicate with anyone during the exam.

 Both exams are common exams-all sections take their exam at the same time.